LOADING ...

 Bắt đầu làm bài nào

-FZ: We're shooting the uh, title sequence for Uncle Meat right now, which is the name of the Mothers of Invention movie that we've been working on for about years . . . without too much success.
+FZ: We're shooting the uh, title sequence for Uncle Meat right now, which is the name of the Mothers of Invention movie that we've been working on for three years . . . without too much success.

 Don: Boy, we really need a hit single . . .
 Just think, I mean, the way the world's going today . . . with all the problems in it . . .
 I think I can actually change the world, because it's the young people that really need to be changed, and, and you can really do that through music and everything . . .
-This was our hit single . . . it was really a bummer, they wouldn't even play it on the radio . . .
-Oh, well, gotta come up with something better than that . . .
+This was our last hit single . . . it was really a bummer, they wouldn't even play it on the radio . . .
+Oh, well, gotta come up with something better than . . .

-Don: evening, this is Biff Debris.
+Don: Good evening, is Biff Debris.

 Phyllis: You know . . . too much, I know.

-Don: to you from the motel.
+Don: Coming to you the motel.

-Phyllis: at that monster.
+Phyllis: Look at monster.

 Don: . . .